BSc (Hons) Sport and Exercise Science

 - A-Levels BCC (including a science subject)

-Suitable science subjects are Biology, Chemistry, Environmental Sciences, Human Biology, Mathematics and Physics.
+Suitable science subjects are Biology, Chemistry, Environmental Sciences, Human Biology, Psychology, Physical Education, Sport Science, Mathematics and Physics.

 * Minimum: under our Fair Access Policy, we will relax our standard entry requirements for Scottish students depending on their circumstances.
 Our minimum requirements will apply if you: